networking101/microcorruption/Vladivostok/README.md

 ![aslr_main](./screenshots/aslr_main.png)

-I copied the instructions to a text file so I could make edits...
+I copied the instructions to a text file so I could view the disassembly while I debugged.
+You can view my file with comments [here](https://github.com/networking101/microcorruption/blob/main/Vladivostok/aslr.txt).

+As I stepped through the program, the first thing I noticed is that none of the interrupts are wrapped in a calling function.
+We don't have a vulnerability yet, but when we do our exploit will need to mannually set up the interrupt call to unlock the door.

+The ASLR program has these steps.
+1. puts "Username (8 char max):"
+2.

 ## Answer
 Username: (hex) 25782578